andriybyelikov/EASy68K/README.md

-*                               EASy68K
+# wxEASy68K

-* Editor, Assembler, Simulator, S-Record/Binary utility for 68000 microprocessor
+wxWidgets port of the EASy68K Editor, Assembler, Simulator, S-Record/Binary utility for the Motorola 68000 microprocessor (WIP)

+---

+## Unimplemented features

+- Everything related to printing

+## Removed features

+- MDI paradigm
+- Per file font settings are ignored, as systems other than Windows may not have Windows fonts present.
+Per file tab settings still apply, however.

+## Removed easter eggs

+- About dialog easter egg that appears when typing "BMW"

+## Removed details

+- Print w/black in Editor Options > Colors (always checked and disabled)

+---
+---
+---

 Editor written by Tim Larson
 Original Assembler code by Paul McKee